How Much Does Mold Remediation Cost? (2026 Guide)

 Does Insurance Cover It?

 Homeowner’s insurance sometimes covers mold remediation if it resulted from a covered event like a burst pipe.
 Mold from long-term neglect, humidity, or deferred maintenance is almost never covered.
-Check your policy and document everything before starting work.
+Check your policy and document everything before starting work — our full guide on whether homeowners insurance covers mold remediation walks through the sub-limits and the documentation insurers actually require.

 Get an Accurate Estimate